Gutter Cleaning Business Overview:

 Cleaning the gutters in late fall is necessary to avoid damage, such as water seeping in behind the fascia board, as well as ice damage in the winter.

-Rain gutters are responsible for carrying the rainwater from large surfaces, such as a roof, to the area where water can be drained out.
+Rain gutters carry the rainwater from the roof to where water can be drained.
 The main reason for installing rain gutters is to protect the windows, walls, basement, and flooring from damage due to rainwater.

-However, over time gutters get clogged by leaves, twigs and other debris.
+However, over time gutters get clogged by leaves, twigs, and other debris.
 This blocks the flow of water in the gutter and may cause it to overflow or flow back, defeating the purpose of rain gutters.
-Hence, it is important that rain gutters be cleaned well before heavy rain.
+It’s important that rain gutters be cleaned well before a heavy rain.

-A gutter cleaning business provides a solution to homeowners by taking on the messy and somewhat dangerous task of keeping gutters and downspouts clear.
+Providing a gutter cleaning service relieves the homeowner of taking on on the messy and somewhat dangerous task of keeping gutters and downspouts clear.

 While some gutter cleaning services may charge a flat per-house fee (say, $35 per house), others charge by the cumulative length of the gutters and downspouts (50 cents per linear foot, for example).
 For a challenging job, the per-house fee may be as high as $150, according to Servicemagic.com

-offering gutter cleaning can appear daunting at first, but don’t let this stop you from making money on a service many others won’t do.
-This is a great way to bring in extra income during the fall.
-Gutter cleaning is a great way to supplement a lawn care business or similar business that slows down in the fall.
+Gutter cleaning is a great way to bring in extra income during the fall and great way to supplement a lawn care business or similar business that slows down in the fall.

 - Ability to lift at least 50 lbs